 Besides shape and color, the bit of computer coding consists of shapes that have to interlock to complete a set of commands.
 Children need to have to ability to recognize how these pieces are put together.
 This is a great way of teaching kids to code pattern recognition.

 Have a look at the world around us.
 Everywhere we look, we find different shades of color and patterns.
 When we consider this, the importance of being able to recognize shape and color is emphasized.

 All subjects at school have some content that involves problem-solving.
 Young children are required to think independently and have the ability to solve complex problems.
 Those who are unable to learn this skill often have difficulty performing to their full potential at school.

 Solving difficult problems can be learned and will be beneficial long after a student graduates from college.
 Wherever we look at adult life, there are always situations where we must provide a solution to one or another situation.
 This brings us back to the previous section about starting early.

 Coding for kids is perfect for children to learn a skill that will assist them in all aspects of their lives.
 Solving problems is part of life inside and out of the school environment.
-Simple things such as tying a shoelace, playing dodge ball or crossing the road involve some problem-solving.
+Simple things such as tying a shoelace, playing dodge ball, or crossing the road involve problem-solving.
 Let us give them that edge and get our kids coding.